JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
+v0.0.80
+* Refactored/simplified analysis code.
+Much of it has been moved to a new `Analysis` file that eliminated redundant code.
+* Load combination tags have replaced `combo_type`.
+You can now use a list of tags to tag your load combinations for easier categorization.
+* You no longer have to run all load combinations.
+You can now run select combos based on their tags.

 v0.0.79
 * Added the option to turn off nodes during visualization.
 * Bug fix for meshing cylinders about the global X or Z axis.